rgb-archive/spec/01-rgb.md

         * either the hash of an UTXO in the form (TX_hash, index) to send an *UTXO-Based* transaction or an index which will bind those tokens to the corresponding output of the transaction *spending* the colored UTXO.
     * `metadata`: an optional free field to pass over transaction meta-data that could be conditionally used by the asset contract to manipulate the transaction meaning (generally for the "meta-script" contract blueprint);
 * Non-commitment non-prunable fields:
-    * `original_pk`: (optional) If present, signifies P2C commitment scheme and provides the original public key before the tweak procedure which is needed to verify the proof commitment.
+    * `original_pubkey`: (optional) If present, signifies P2C commitment scheme and provides the original public key before the tweak procedure which is needed to verify the proof commitment.
+Original pubkey is not a part of the commitment fields since it was explicitly included into the commitment during pay-to-contract public key tweaking procedure.

 Notes on output structure:
 * Zero length for the list of outputs is used to indicate [proof of burn](#proof-of-burn)